onchainengineering/hmi-wirtual/docs/tutorials/testing-templates.md

   --login-type none

 coder tokens create --user machine-user --lifetime 8760h
-# Copy the token and store it in a secret in your CI environment with the name `CODER_SESSION_TOKEN`
+# Copy the token and store it in a secret in your CI environment with the name `WIRTUAL_SESSION_TOKEN`
 ```

 ## Example GitHub Action Workflow